JeffHing/angular-width-query/README.md

 # AngularWidthQuery

-AngularWidthQuery is a set of directives which applies HTML classes to one or more elements based upon a container element's width.
+AngularWidthQuery is a set of directives which applies HTML classes to elements based upon a container element's width.

 It was created to support fluid layouts in situations where the container element's width changes due to the user opening and closing other panels in